Mau-MD/lkmx/README.md

 Infrastructure:
 - Add a CI/CD pipeline with automatic deployment
 - Add proper key management for the database
+- Messy env variable configuration.
+Should be cleaned up and only have one source of truth

 ### Time Spent
 - 1.5 hours: Backend, Client, Database